cppalliance/safe-cpp/proposal/draft.md

   static_assert(double == decltype(x));
 }
 ```

-Types are noted with comma-separated lists of types inside parentheses.
-Expressions are noted with comma-separated lists of expressions inside parentheses.
+The new first-class tuple type is syntaxed with comma-separated lists of types inside parentheses.
+Tuple expressions are noted with comma-separated lists of expressions inside parentheses.
 You can nest them.
 You can access elements of tuple expressions by chaining indices together with dots.
 Tuple fields are accessed with the customary special tuple syntax: just write the element index after a dot, eg `tup.0`.

 Use `circle -print-mir` to dump the MIR of this program.